Judvel/JuanDC-Twitter-account-profile/README.md

 One of the aims is build this project with best practice, thus we use the methology "Mobile First" to make the page.

-The images show the mobile and tablet version of the Instagram's Home Page.
+The images show the diferent versions of the JuanDC's twitter account profile.

 <figure style="text-align:center">